 Perennial Stream A crosses the project limits in two locations, under TH 169 and under CR 9.
 Both culverts would be affected by the project and given the stream is a DNR Public Watercourse, the impacts would be coordinated and permitted through the DNR.

-- The existing culvert under TH 169 is approximately 120 feet long, 12feet wide by 8-feet high box.
-It is proposed to be extended by approximately 26 feet to the south. - The existing culvert under CR 9 is approximately 160 feet long, by 10-feet wide, and 8-feet high double box.
-This culvert would be replaced by a new approximately 560-foot long culvert.
-The dimensions of the new culvert would be determined during final hydraulic design.
+The existing culvert under TH 169 is approximately 120 feet long, 12-feet wide by 8-feet high box.
+It is proposed to be extended by approximately 26 feet to the south.
+The existing culvert under CR 9 is approximately 160 feet long, by 10-feet wide, and 8-feet high double box.
+This culvert would be replaced by the project.
+There are several options for this culvert which will be coordinated with the DNR during the final design of the project.
+Considerations for this crossing will be evaluated and include total length of stream within culvert, existing versus proposed stream length, wetland and floodplain impacts, hydraulic efficiency, stormwater design, and the ability to mitigate impacts or enhance habitat connectively through the corridor.
+They are shown in Appendix J and described below: